bids-standard/bids-starter-kit/src/validator.md

 Please note that the web app is entirely browser(not server) based.
 As such, there is no file uploading as part of the validation.

-# How to use

 ## Browser Version

 1. The BIDS Validator can be found at
    <http://bids-standard.github.io/bids-validator/>.
-It requires that you use the
+It requires that you use
-   Chrome or Firefox browser, since those are the only ones in which you can select a whole folder rather than individual files.
+   the Chrome or Firefox browser, since those are the only ones in which you can select a whole folder rather than individual files.

 <!-- TODO grab that image and add to the repo -->

 ![home](https://i.imgur.com/YD38eTE.png)

 2. You can then choose the **folder** that you wish to validate